-- Make sure that your load does not exceed the rating of the AVS. - The limits of the AVS are pre-set at the factory (i.e. The AVS13 is 185-260 volts).
+- 1. Make sure that your load does not exceed the rating of the AVS. - 2.
+The limits of the AVS are pre-set at the factory (i.e. The AVS13 is 185-260 volts).
 If different limits are required, please refer to your dealer. - 3.
-Plug your appliance into the AVS. - 4.
-The LEDs on the front indicate the state of the AVS (see facing page for full details). - It is recommended that the AVS is kept switched on, and the appliance switched on and off to prevent activating the time delay every time the appliance is switched on. - 6.
+The AVS15 is supplied with a lead only.
+Connect a suitable plug and fuse to the lead, and plug in to the mains. - 4.
+Plug your appliance into the AVS. - 5.
+The LEDs on the front indicate the state of the AVS (see facing page for full details). - 6.
+It is recommended that the AVS is kept switched on, and the appliance switched on and off to prevent activating the time delay every time the appliance is switched on. - 7.
 The plug connected to the AVS13 is fused at 13Amps.
 If the unit stops working and no LEDs are lit on the front of the unit check that the fuse is intact.
 If not, replace with a 13Amp HBC fuse.
+The AVS15E has a 18amp circuit breaker located on the side of the unit.
+Press to reset.